 Nordlund previously served as founder and vice president of Boeing HorizonX, a strategy organization that experiments with solutions and business models for disruptive aerospace applications, leveraging nontraditional partnerships and the HorizonX Ventures fund that invests in strategic early-stage startups.
 Before launching Boeing HorizonX, Nordlund led Strategy for Defense, Space & Security and was a member of its leadership team.

-Since joining Boeing in 2009, Nordlund has held business development, business line and strategy leadership positions across the enterprise, including his role as vice president of Autonomous Systems for Boeing Defense, Space & Security.
-Most recently, he was vice president of Boeing HorizonX, a strategy organization that experiments with business models for emerging aerospace applications, leveraging nontraditional partnerships and a venture fund that invests in early-stage startups.
+Since joining Boeing in 2009, Nordlund has held business development, business line and strategy leadership positions across the enterprise, including his role as vice president of Autonomous Systems for Defense, Space & Security.
+He previously was the director of Business Intelligence and New Business Opportunities for the Business Development and Strategic Integration group in Boeing Commercial Airplanes.
+He also led business development activities for multiple military aircraft programs.

-Nordlund is chairman of the Board of Directors of SparkCognition, an artificial intelligence and machine learning technology leader based in Austin, Texas.
-He is also on the Board of Trustees of Whitfield, a private independent school in St. Louis, Missouri.
+Nordlund is chairman of the board of directors of SparkCognition, an artificial intelligence and machine learning technology leader and is a member of the board of directors for the Association for Unmanned Vehicles Systems International.
+He is also on the board of trustees of Embry-Riddle Aeronautical University and Whitfield School, a private independent school in St. Louis.